MozillaFoundation/foundation.mozilla.org/README.md

 Production deployments are triggered manually via a [Jenkins job](https://jenkins.mofoprod.net/view/STAGING/job/Network%20(production)/).
 Deployments are made to "network-production" in us-east-1, served using a CloudFront CDN.

 Temporary production URL is [network.mofoprod.net](https://network.mofoprod.net)

+#### Environment Variables

+The domains used to fetch static content from Network Pulse and the Network API can be customized by specifying `PULSE_API_DOMAIN` and `NETWORK_API_DOMAIN`, respectively.
+By default it uses `network-pulse-api-production.herokuapp.com` and `network.mofoprod.net`.